-On Feb 23, the ship contacted CDC’s VSP staff and reported that the number of infected crew exceeded 2%.
-All sick suffered from Noro virus symptoms (stomach cramps, vomiting, diarrhea) and were quarantined to their cabins.
+On Feb 23, the ship contacted CDC’s VSP staff and reported that the number of the infected crew exceeded 2%.
+All sick suffered from Norovirus symptoms (stomach cramps, vomiting, diarrhoea) and were quarantined to their cabins.

 |13 February 2002||Structural and Technical Issues|